With a lever big enough I can move the world (Chapter 1)

 End Chapter 1

 1: RCT, aka Regimental Combat Team.
-9 to 10 regiments of combat units, one of which was almost always a Battlemech regiment (120 or so battlemechs) or equivalent in unit size to a Star League division.
-Fills the same basic role as a *corps* did in previous wars.
+Nine to ten regiments of combat units, one of which was almost always a Battlemech regiment (120 or so battlemechs) or equivalent in unit size to a Star League division.
+Fills the same basic role as a corps did in previous wars.
 Ryanne isn’t kidding in this period of Battletech history, an RCT can and often did take a planet.